Wow…it’s July already. I hope the summer has started off well for everyone out there.

 Illegal fireworks are called Class B and include large firecrackers, cherry bombs, m-80’s, and m-100’s.
 These are the kind that can only be used by professionals at the big firework shows.

 Most injuries from fireworks occur as a result of adults who have been drinking too much alcohol, or to unsupervised children.
 Four out of 5 of those injured are males.
+You can visit The Ohana rehab center to get your life back on track.

 Some general rules may be helpful to protect your children, and prevent any catastrophes from happening: